Accessory After the Fact Law & Defense

-The law on the crime of accessory after the fact is found at California penal code section 32.
+The law on the crime of accessory after the fact is found at California penal code section 32 (PC 32).

-To be an accessory after the fact is not the same as being an aider and abettor to crime under PC 32.
-To be an aider and abettor to a crime means that the defendant actually assisted in committing a crime before, or during, the criminal conduct.
+To be an accessory after the fact is not the same as being an aider and abettor to a crime.
+An aider and abettor to a crime is a person who actually participated in committing a crime in some way.

-For example: If a person arranges for a hideout for a defendant before the defendant commits a crime then the person is liable as an aider and abettor to the crime.
-However, if the person arranges for a hideout for a defendant only after the defendant commits a crime, and the person did not know that the defendant was going to commit a crime, then the person is liable as an accessory after the fact only (PC 32).
+For example: If a person arranges for a hideout for a defendant before the defendant commits a crime then the person is may be liable as an aider and abettor to the crime.
+However, if the person arranges for a hideout for a defendant only after the defendant commits a crime, and the person did not know that the defendant was going to commit a crime in the first place, then the person is liable as an accessory after the fact only (See PC 32).

 Punishment for PC 32

-In addition to any possible jail or prison sentences, if found guilty of accessory after the fact under PC 32, the defendant may be punished with harsh probation terms, insurmountable fines, immigration consequences (for non-U.S. citizens), employment restrictions, and more.
+In addition to any possible jail or prison sentences, if found guilty of accessory after the fact, the defendant may be punished with harsh probation or parole terms, insurmountable fines, immigration consequences (for non-U.S. citizens), employment restrictions, restraining orders, and more.

 PC 32 is not considered a strike offense as the crime is not a serious or violent offense as defined by California's Three Strikes Law.
-If found guilty, the defendant may be granted probation as opposed to jail or prison.
+If found guilty, the defendant may be granted probation as opposed to a jail or prison sentence.
 Whether or not a probation sentence is available depends largely on the circumstances of the case as well as the defendant's criminal history.

 Defense to PC 32